-Let me start with a bold statement.
-Your branding is as important as the product itself.
-You can have the best tasting wine on the market but if no one picks it up and tries it, no one will ever know, 90% of a first-time purchase is based on the branding; it’s why a consumer will pick your product over their regular choice or your competition.
+Every startup founder needs to keep in mind that branding is as important as the product itself.
+90% of a first-time purchase is based on the branding it’s why a consumer will pick your product over their regular choice or your competition.